kessler/db-stuff/README.md

 # Database abstraction
 Attempt to provide a unified low level interface to various databases.
-Currently supports:
+Currently supports: one need to npm install pg / mysql as peer dependencies in order to use those implementations

 1. MySql
 2. PostgreSql